Jorin-Liesse/Angry_Birds/README.md

 ### Key Features

-- **Classic Gameplay**: Navigate the bird through pipes by tapping the screen or pressing the spacebar.
+- **Classic Gameplay**: Catapult birds to knock down structures.
-- **Score Tracking**: Keep track of your highest score as you play.
+- **Challenging Levels**: Progress through a variety of levels with increasing difficulty and unique challenges.
-- **Responsive Design**: Enjoy seamless gameplay on different screen sizes.
+- **Score Tracking**: Keep track of your highest scores on each level and strive for three-star ratings.

 ### Technologies Used